Hong Kong Country Commercial Guide

 Other Media

-Television penetration in Hong Kong is high, at 99 percent.
-Television is the top media channel in Hong Kong.
-As of September 2021, there were three domestic free television program service licensees, two domestic pay television program service licensees, 10 non-domestic television program service licensees, and one government-funded public service broadcaster and two sound broadcasting licensees.
+Television penetration in Hong Kong is high, at 99 percent of households, with three domestic free television program service licensees, two domestic pay television program service licensees, 10 non-domestic television program service licensees, and one government-funded public service broadcaster and two sound broadcasting licensees.
 According to the latest statistics, the free domestic television licensees’ programs reach 6.49 million viewers, or 2.46 million households.
 Hong Kong television also reaches Macau and much of neighboring Guangdong Province in mainland China, where Hong Kong programming is very popular.

 English Newspapers